 |Habit:||Upright, umbrella shaped canopy.|

 |Uses:||Tolerates moist soil and full sun.
 Full sun brings out the best fall color.
 Will adapt to drier sites.|

-Privacy Royal Star Magnolia Trees for Sale Online
+Royal Star Magnolia Trees for Sale Online

 Royal Star Magnolia is one of the earliest flowering varieties of the magnolia family it produces large, fragrant, white, double flowers that appear before the foliage emerges in spring.
-Does not ship to CA.

-Flowering Royal Star Magnolia Tree
+Royal Star Magnolia Tree for Sale

 Royal Star Magnolia is one of the earliest flowering varieties of the magnolia family it produces large, fragrant, white, double flowers that appear before the foliage emerges in spring.
 A early spring thriller will that add a focal point to the landscape as the seasons progress.
 Typically grown as an open-branched, multi-trunked large shrub or small specimen tree.